How to add Minie to an existing project

 Ant-built projects

 Ant doesn’t know about transitive dependencies, so you’ll need to resolve them manually.
-Furthermore, in order to use the latest Minie release, you’ll need version 3.6.1 JMonkeyEngine libraries.
-(You can still use a JME 3.2 or 3.3 SDK, however.)
+Furthermore, in order to use the latest Minie release, you’ll need version 3.6.1 (or later) JMonkeyEngine libraries.
 For more information about the libraries Minie depends on, see the Library version dependencies page.

 Download the Minie library and its dependencies from GitHub and/or Maven Central: